Bachelor's Degree in Life Sciences

 - Sustainable development

-THE ESSENTIAL PRINCIPLES OF QUALITY MANAGEMENT: 2 hours
+THE BASIC PRINCIPLES OF QUALITY MANAGEMENT: 2 hours

 - Definitions and related vocabulary